MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/dynamics-365-phones-tablets-users-guide.md

   - [Install Dynamics 365 for Tablets (Preview) app](https://install.appcenter.ms/orgs/dynamics365-mobile/apps/dynamics-365-for-tablets-preview/distribution_groups/public%20preview).

 > [!NOTE]
-> - Preview version of the app will replace the non-Preview version.
+> - Preview version of the app will replace the non-preview version.
-> - If you were previously signed-in to the non-Preview app on your device, you will remain signed-in when opening the Preview app and will need to sign-out to try the new sign-in experience.
+> - If you were already signed-in to the non-preview version of the app, you will need to sign-out of the app and sign back in to use the new email sign-in experience.

 2. Select the **DOWNLOAD** button.